aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginFunctionalTests/GraphQLModelBased/README.md

 ## Model Based GraphQL

-The following steps show how ot set up a GraphQL endpoint with AppSync.
+The following steps demonstrate how to set up a GraphQL endpoint with AppSync.
 The auth configured will be API key.
 The set up is used to run the tests in `GraphQLModelBasedTests.swift`

 ### Set-up

 1. `amplify-init`

 2. `amplify add api`